agc93/beatvortex/docs/content/en/docs/developer/dependencies.md

 Dependency management in Vortex is always a bit of a mess and it's especially so if you're *not* using Nexus Mods, which we are definitely not.
 As it stands, BeatVortex can notify you about missing dependencies and will **attempt** to install them for you when you install a mod.

-> We're actively working with the Vortex team to understand how to better support non-Nexus dependencies.
+> It's our understanding that BeatVortex is the only game extension handling non-Nexus dependencies so this is uncharted ground.

 There's some limitations in how Vortex/`modmeta-db`/BeatVortex/BeatMods interact that makes this story surprisingly hard.